GOD laid down His life for us

 The Christian Examiner of 1833 criticized Blayney on italics.

-The words “hereby perceive we the love OF GOD” or “charity OF GOD” ARE found in Wycliffe of 1380 and 1395, the Douay-Rheims of 1582 and the King James Bible of 1611 (in regular print, not in italics).
-Whiston’s Primitive New Testament 1745 - "Hereby perceive we the love of God, because he laid down his life for us" (no italics), John Wesley’s translation of 1755 - "Hereby perceive we the love of God, because he laid down his life for us" (no italics), The Holy Bible containing the Old and New Testaments by Charles Thomson 1808, Webster’s 1833 translation, The Word of Yah 1993, the KJV 21st Century Version 1994 (no italics), the Revised Webster's Bible 1995, the Third Millennium Bible 1998, The Evidence Bible 2003 - "Hereby perceive we the love OF GOD, because he laid down his life for us", the Heritage Bible 2003, the English Jubilee Bible 2010, the Urim-Thummin Version of 2001 reads: “Hereby we perceive the Love of Elohim, because he laid down his Life for us”, the Bond Slave Version 2009 - "Hereby perceive we the love of God, because he laid down his life for us", Online Interlinear 2010 (André de Mol - NO italics) -
+The words “hereby perceive we the love OF GOD” or “charity OF GOD” ARE found in Wycliffe of 1380 and 1395, the Douay-Rheims of 1582 and the King James Bible of 1611 (in regular print, not in italics), The Bill Bible 1671, Whiston’s Primitive New Testament 1745 - "Hereby perceive we the love of God, because he laid down his life for us" (no italics), John Wesley’s translation of 1755 - "Hereby perceive we the love of God, because he laid down his life for us" (no italics), The Holy Bible containing the Old and New Testaments by Charles Thomson 1808, Webster’s 1833 translation, The Commonly Received Version 1851, The Clarke New Testament 1913 - "the love of God, because he laid down his life for us", The Word of Yah 1993, the KJV 21st Century Version 1994 (no italics), the Revised Webster's Bible 1995, the Third Millennium Bible 1998, The Evidence Bible 2003 - "Hereby perceive we the love OF GOD, because he laid down his life for us", the Heritage Bible 2003, the English Jubilee Bible 2010, the Urim-Thummin Version of 2001 reads: “Hereby we perceive the Love of Elohim, because he laid down his Life for us”, the Bond Slave Version 2009 - "Hereby perceive we the love of God, because he laid down his life for us", Online Interlinear 2010 (André de Mol - NO italics) -

 the Hebraic Transliteration Scripture 2010 - "Hereby perceive we the ahav (love) of ELOHIM, because he laid down his life for us", Holy Scriptures VW Edition 2010, Conservative Bible 2011 - “So we see the love of God, who laid down His life for us.
 We should lay down our lives for our brothers too.”, The Work of God’s Children Illustrated Bible 2011 - “In this we have known THE CHARITY OF GOD, because He has laid down His life for us: and we ought to lay down our lives for the brethren.” and The Holy Bible, Modern English Version 2014 - “ By this we know the love OF GOD: that He laid down His life for us, and we ought to lay down our lives for the brothers.” (no italics)